ruoyu0088/jupyter_extensions/README.md

 # Jupyter Notebook Extensions

+> The notebook `scpy3-nbextensions-demo.ipynb` demonstrates the usage of these extensions.

 This repository contains a collection of extensions that add functionality to the Jupyter notebook for the book "Scientific Computing with Python".